lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 Since COVID-19 virus is airborne, one should assume no distance and time near infected air is safe, unless they had data to tell them otherwise.
 For instance, it would be useful to know if I was in a restaurant or building that had bad air quality.
 Much of the public has no access to knowledge of whether their air is being filtered or not, or the quality of the filter.
 If we aren't able to access high quality, real time data on positive cases, understanding our air quality is the next best piece of data we can use to make informed choices.

-As [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing) says in his blog post "We Need to Talk About Digital Contact Tracing":
+As Ali Alkhatib[^Ali digital contact tracing] says in his blog post "We Need to Talk About Digital Contact Tracing":

 > Digital contact tracing systems that render the world as normally distributed space with spheres of influence and contact characterized by radio waves will consistently leave us with dangerously wrong pictures of our exposure.